atlas-bytes/atlas_shrugged/Part_I/Chapter_08.md

-CHAPTER VIII
+Chapter VIII

-THE JOHN GALT LINE
+The John Galt Line

 The worker smiled, looking at Eddie Willers across the table.

 "I feel like a fugitive," said Eddie Willers.
-'I guess you know why I haven't been here for months?"
+"I guess you know why I haven't been here for months?"
 He pointed at the underground cafeteria.

 "I'm supposed to be a vice-president now.
 The Vice-President in Charge of Operation.
 For God's sake, don't take it seriously.
 I stood it as long as I could, and then I had to escape, if only for one evening. . . .

 The first time I came down here for dinner, after my alleged promotion, they all stared at me so much, I didn't dare come back.
 Well, let them stare.
 You don't.
 I'm glad that it doesn't make any difference to you. . . .

 No, I haven't seen her for two weeks.
 But I speak to her on the phone every day, sometimes twice a day. . . .
 Yes, I know how she feels: she loves it.
 What is it we hear over the telephone—sound